fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 the <em>result</em> variable will be set to the value of <em>val1</em> if <em>condition</em> is true.
 If <em>condition</em> is false, the <em>result</em> variable will be set to the value of<em>val2</em>.

-If the value of <em>showAll</em> is false, the <em>notesToShow</em> variable will be assigned to a list that only contain notes that have the <em>important</em> property set to true.
+If the value of <em>showAll</em> is false, the <em>notesToShow</em> variable will be assigned to a list that only contains notes that have the <em>important</em> property set to true.
 Filtering is done with the help of the array [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method:

 ```js
 notes.filter(note => note.important === true)